-The impact of the pandemic and distance learning in our school community has surfaced many challenges and opportunities amongst our students and families.
+The impact of the pandemic and distance learning in our school community has surfaced many challenges and opportunities among our students and families.
 During 2020-21, we expanded our supports and reach to students and families in order to meet that need.
 In particular, some of our successes include:

 - Increased weekly touchpoints with families: We have expanded, both in depth and breadth, the methods and opportunities for touchpoints with our students and families.
-Teachers and staff have greatly increased the number of touchpoints to families this year. - Increased engagement/communication methods with families: We have added text messaging and parent communication platforms to our methods of engagement with our families.
+Teachers and staff have greatly increased the number of touchpoints with families this year. - Increased engagement/communication methods with families: We have added text messaging and parent communication platforms to our methods of engagement with our families.
 This has expanded the accessibility to families.
-In addition, the virtual format of meetings (conferences, SSC, ELAC, etc) has allowed families to engage more frequently. - higher attendance at family events, cafecitos, meetings: Similar to the above, we have seen higher attendance numbers during our meetings and events, because of the increased methods of accessibility.
+In addition, the virtual format of meetings (conferences, SSC, ELAC, etc) has allowed families to engage more frequently. - Higher attendance at family information sessions and meetings: In many instances, we have seen higher attendance numbers during our meetings and events offered virtually.